ESG Compliance in Multifamily Housing: Green Initiatives and Water Submetering

 Green Certifications and Standards for Multifamily Housing

-Certifications like LEED and WELL provide benchmarks for ESG compliance, requiring proof of sustainable practices such as submetering.
+Certifications like LEED and WELL provide benchmarks for ESG compliance, often requiring proof of measured water performance, which submetering helps support.

 LEED Certification and Water Use (LEED v5)

-LEED v5, introduced in 2025, set stricter requirements for water efficiency in multifamily housing.
+LEED v5, recently introduced, sets stricter requirements for water efficiency in multifamily housing.
 The update places greater emphasis on water metering and leak detection, ensuring that operators track and report water usage consistently.
 Submetering plays a critical role in providing the verified data needed for compliance.
 By meeting these requirements, properties not only achieve certification but also demonstrate accountability in water management.

 • New prerequisites: Mandatory water metering and leak detection as baseline requirements.